-The Natural History Museum has 69 million specimens covering all kinds of life on planet Earth – from dinosaurs in our prehistoric past, to earthquakes, volcanos and man-made climate change.
+The Natural History Museum has 69 million specimens covering all kinds of life on planet Earth.

 The Dinosaur Gallery is the most popular exhibit for kids and contain the fossilised remains of nests and eggs, dino footprints, and some full-size skeletons of an Iguanodon, Allosaurus, Triceratops, Stegosaurus and Pterodactyl.
-They also examine why the dinosaurs died out and became extinct.
+They also examine why the dinosaurs became extinct.

 The Mammal Hall contains the stuffed remains of every animal you can think of – it’s like a dead zoo, with a life-size cast of a blue whale suspended from the roof.

 You can get close to some bugs and insects in the creepy-crawly gallery.
 It’s definitely not for the squeamish, because this is the one part of the museum that actually has live animals in it – including a thousand-strong colony of ants which you can watch through static cameras and infra-red optics.